openjs-foundation/cross-project-council/proposals/stage-2/INDIVIDUAL_MEMBERSHIP/INDIVIDUAL_MEMBERSHIP.md

 #### Rollout Target: Q1 2020

-This membership class targets participants excited to become more involved with industry tools and services by connecting with $FOUNDATION Corporate Member companies on a deeper level.
-This class affords participants all the benefits of Bronze Membership as well as:
+This membership level targets participants excited to become more involved with industry tools and services by connecting with $FOUNDATION Corporate Member companies on a deeper level.
+This level affords participants all the benefits of Bronze Membership as well as:

 1. Access to Corporate Member perks (similar to GitHub’s [Student Developer Pack](https://education.github.com/pack))
     1. Ex: Three free months of LinkedIn Learning